Mollom/wordpress-mollom/readme.txt

 The Mollom plugin does not provide an API for other plugins and custom forms yet, but we're happy to discuss your needs.
 If you're interested, check the [issue queue](https://github.com/Mollom/wordpress-mollom/issues).

+= What if one of my visitors is blocked by Mollom? =

+Whenever a post is not accepted, the error message contains a link that allows users to report the incident to Mollom support staff, which is able to investigate and resolve the situation.
+*Note: False-positive reports are purposively not submitted to your own site, since actual spammers are trying to game Mollom by reporting their correctly blocked spam posts, too.*

 == Upgrade Notice ==